NotJeket/PUBGm-Tower-V2/README.md

 - The program updates the data every 1 second.

 - Ability to customize fonts, backgrounds, and various visual modifications.

+- Support for shortened Team Names with a .json file

 **Installation**: